 The Bureau of Safety and Environmental Enforcement has three regional offices: one in New Orleans, one in Anchorage, one in Camarillo, California.
-Currently the Gulf of Mexico Region office oversees activities in the Atlantic.
+Additionally, renewable energy operations are underway along the Atlantic coast, which is managed by BSEE’s Renewable Energy Operations team in Sterling, Va.

 The Alaska Region oversees more than one billion acres on the Outer Continental Shelf and more than 6,000 miles of coastline -- more coastline than in the rest of the United States combined.
 The region encompasses the Beaufort and Chukchi Seas, the Bering Sea, Cook Inlet and the Gulf of Alaska.